FMS FCX18S 1/18 GMC Sierra S RTR Brushless — Full Review

 For the 1/18 scale crawler buyer who wants factory-brushless performance, scale realism, and a durable platform that supports serious upgrading — the Sierra S is the most capable RTR currently available at this size and price bracket.

-Buy the FMS FCX18S 1/18 GMC Sierra S RTR Brushless at FairRC (affiliate link)
+Buy the FMS FCX18S 1/18 GMC Sierra S at FairRC | Buy at FMS Hobby

-Image credit: FairRC / FMS / Batrazzi
+Image Credit: FairRC / FMS / BATRAZZI

 Disclosure & Attribution